Skip to content

 • Supports and protects the internal organs

-Rectus Abdominis Pain Symptoms
+Rectus Abdominis Pain and Symptoms

 The rectus abdominis and other abdominal muscles help support and protect our internal organs.
 The ab muscles also aid with breathing and movements.
 Because of the various functions of the trunk muscles, they can refer pain throughout the abdominal and low back area.